 So if you’re fan of that classic Marshall/Les Paul pairing, why look to move this pairing to the Countess?
 The best way to answer that question is to not ask which is better, but to ask, which amp + Les Paul combo delivers everything we have loved about the classic Gibson/Marshall combination and more?

-When it comes to midrange tones, this is where the Les Paul Studio and Countess really shine.
+Midrange tones are where the Les Paul Studio and Countess really shine.
 Both the LP and Countess are incredibly responsive to tone dialing.
 The DSL 40C is designed to give you a designated crunch channel, as is the Countess.
 The thing that separates them is their responsiveness when dialing the tone.
 In my opinion, the Countess just blends the tones better than the DSL 40C can, getting a broader scope of midrange tones from all three channels.
 It’s important to mention the clarity that you get with the midrange tones no matter how you’re pushing them.

 When comparing the overdrive channels, this is where the Countess pays homage to Marshall amps.
 The overdrive of the of the DSL 40C pushed with the Alnico 2 pickups really gives you a gritty, ’80s Sunset Strip sound.
 When pushing the overdrive through the Countess you get all of that with a modern touch.
-Versatility is key with a lot of modern amps, and with the Countess overdrive’s very responsive EQ, you can get old school gritty with new school groove and everything in between.
+Versatility is key with a lot of modern amps, and with the Countess overdrive’s very responsive EQ, you can get old-school gritty with new-school groove and everything in between.

 The Countess’ Secret Weapon for Rock Guitarists

 To put the cherry on top, the Countess comes with a Nomad setting.
 This setting is meant to tighten bass response when playing with lower tones.
 The Les Paul Studio has very smooth, clear, articulate low end.
-When in use with the Nomad switch, low end playing could not be smoother.
+When in use with the Nomad switch, low-end playing could not be smoother.

 The Wrap Up